 2. Joes: The General

 How Impractical Would It Have Been?
 The General wouldn't just have been impractical but expensive.
 Probably in the hundreds of millions if not billions.
 This mobile fortress would only be practical in certain desert regions it's that big and wouldn't be able to fit anywhere else.
 Another problem with the General would encounter would be with its fuel consumption, it would need ten tanker's worth of fuel to run it, and even then the cost for that would be astronomically high as well.

 The General is a mobile launch platform, which in itself is the biggest problem!
 Because this thing is moving at the pace as the sand crawler in Star Wars.
 Also, this means that it is a large target for Cobra to shoot at.
 Hey...
 Um...
 You know what would be cheaper than The General?
 A FREAKING BASE WITH A PLATFORM THAT'S WHAT!

 1. Cobra: Flight Pod (AKA The Trubble Bubble)

 How Impractical Would This Be?
 Well, this is the most impractical vehicle in Cobra's arsenal.
-The Cobra Flight Pod or as it's known on the cartoon the Trubble Bubble, It looks as menacing as the Tea Cup ride at Disneyland.
+The Cobra Flight Pod or as it's known on the cartoon the Trubble Bubble, it looks as menacing as the Tea Cup ride at Disneyland.
 It looks like a giant hair dryer with guns and missiles attached to it.
 How would this thing get off the ground and stay up?
 More or less how would the Flight Pod stay upright without wobbling out off of control?
 Its propulsion system would be severely compromised by the fact that it would have used jet fuel to power it.
 Which means that this thing would probably run for a few minutes, tops.
-No wonder why this thing is called the Trubble Bubble, its more trouble then it's worth.
+No wonder why this thing is called the Trubble Bubble, it's more trouble than it's worth.